agile-students-fall2025/1-project-proposal-undefined/README.md

 This project is appropriately scoped for a team of 3-4 developers:
 The team will need to:

-- Design and build a PostgreSQL database to store user accounts, stock fundamentals, saved screens, and watchlists.
+- Design and build a database to store user accounts, stock fundamentals, saved filters, saved stocks.

-- Develop a backend API to fetch fundamentals, run stock queries, and handle authentication.
+- Develop a backend API to fetch fundamentals, run stock queries

-- Implement filtering logic so users can narrow stocks by industry and adjust sliders for quantitative metrics (P/E, EPS growth, debt-to-equity, etc.).
+- Implement filtering logic so users can narrow stocks by industry and adjust sliders for quantitative metrics

-- Create an interactive front end UI for login, filters, stock results, watchlists, and saved screens.
+- Create an interactive front end UI

 - Integrate an external data source to populate stock data.

-- Set up an email notification system so users can receive alerts when a stock on their watchlist has an earnings call.
+- The optional email notification system so users can receive alerts when a stock on their watchlist has an earnings call.

 - The optional chatbot—designed to explain financial metrics in plain English—will be implemented only if time permits.